 The type of device selected for a particular installation depends on several factors.
 First, the degree of hazard must be assessed.
 A high hazard facility is one in which a cross connection could be hazardous to health, such as a chrome plating shop or a sewage treatment plant.
 A low hazard situation is one in which a cross connection would cause only an aesthetic problem such as a foul taste or odor.

 Second, the plumbing arrangement must be considered.

 Third, it must be determined whether protection is needed at the water meter or at a location within the facility.
-A summary of these factors and the recommended device selection is given in Table 7-1.

 Approved Air Gap Separation (AG)